 While AI can automate many routine tasks traditionally handled by paralegals, it lacks the necessary understanding of legal contexts, communication skills, and critical thinking that paralegals provide.

-AI-powered software like Spellbook significantly enhances efficiency and streamlines daily workflows in law firms.
+AI-powered software such as Spellbook significantly enhances efficiency and streamlines daily workflows in law firms.
 Its integration with Microsoft Word makes it user-friendly for legal professionals to adopt.
 Spellbook can improve your workflow with:

 {{cta-draft}}